-Sessions may be requested either by contacting an individual curator or collection, or by clicking on the button above.
-However we ask that all course requests are submitted at least three weeks in advance for visits, and that more involved activities are coordinated while your syllabus is being planned.
+Sessions may be requested either by contacting an individual curator or collection, or through our request form by clicking on the buttons above or below.
+We ask that all course requests are submitted at least three weeks in advance for visits, and that more involved activities are coordinated while your syllabus is being planned.
 This will allow the most flexibility and creativity in planning your class.

 Please include a syllabus and an approximate attendance with your request, as it will make it easier for us to select and set up materials appropriately.
 Approximations and draft syllabi are perfectly fine (and encouraged)

 Due to heavy demand on our instruction spaces, where possible please include alternate or flexible dates with your request.